kamrik/readinglist/README.md

 # My Reding List
-My personal list of books, videos and podcasts that I liked a lot and often find myself recommending to others
+My personal list of books, videos and podcasts and ohter resources that I often find myself recommending to others

 ## Society and History